Jump to:

 Who are the RICS?

-The Royal Institute of Chartered Surveyors (RICS) is the global professional body promoting and enforcing the highest international standards in the valuation, management and development of land, real estate, construction and infrastructure.
+The Royal Institution of Chartered Surveyors (RICS) is the global professional body promoting and enforcing the highest international standards in the valuation, management and development of land, real estate, construction and infrastructure.
 Only members of the RICS are permitting to deliver RICS survey products and only RICS Registered Valuers can provide Red Book valuations.

 Are you a RICS regulated firm?